FS-Driverless/Formula-Student-Driverless-Simulator/README.md

 This includes the world, all assets and the AirSim server.
 The AirSim server uses the AirLib shared code (see `/AirSim/AirLib`).

+`/Simulator` is the simulation control system.
+This is a ROS workspace.
+Simulator connect to the autonomous systems, offers a web gui for officials to controll the simulation and connects to the virtual world inside Unreal Engine.

 `/AirSim` is a slimmed-down, hard-fork of the [AirSim](https://github.com/microsoft/AirSim) project.
 There is only code located that is shared between Simulator and UE4 plugin.
 When AirSim is compiled, the AirLib binaries are placed within `/UE4Project/Plugins/AirSim/Source/AirLib`.

-`/Simulator` is the simulation control system.
-This is a ROS workspace.

 This repo uses LFS for some large files.
 All files bigger than 90MB are added to LFS.

 ## Development

 For developing within this repo you need quite a good computer because Unreal Engine is a heavy baby.
-We recommend the following computer specs.
+We highly recommend the following computer specs.
 You might be able to run with less power but everything will be slower.
 * 8 core 3Ghz CPU
 * 12 GB memory
-* 100GB free SSD storage (required)
+* 100GB free SSD storage
 * Recent NVidia card with Vulkan support and 3 GB of memory.

 If you do not have access to such a computer, you can [set up a remote workstation in google cloud](docs/gcp-remote-workstation.md).